 Much more more rich and varied art is displayed throughout the campus at Haskell Indian Nations University.
 The wonderful collections of the Haskell Cultural Center and Museum are viewable by scheduling an appointment via the President’s office, phone: (785) 749-8497.

-The Womxn of Color Mural is noteworthy public art added to the southwest corner of library building.
+The Womxn of Color Mural is noteworthy public art added to the southwest corner of the library building.
 This mural is a visual celebration of diverse womxn of color (WoC) in our community, painted at the end of 2018.
 Officially named the Wak’ó Mujeres Phụ nữ Womxn Mural, these words translate the word womxn in Konza, Vietnamese and Spanish.
 Many womxn collaborated on this project, including Connie Fiorella Fitzpatrick as Project Coordinator.
 Connie noted one source of inspiration for her is the book Baca: Art, Collaboration & Mural Making, opens a new window; it features work lead by Judith Francisca Baca to create 'The Great Wall of Los Angeles'.
-There is a companion website for the WoC mural, linked here, opens a new window, that will include a histories archive about the womxn represented on the mural.
+There is a companion website for the WoC mural, [www.wocmural.com], that will include a histories archive about the womxn represented on the mural and checkout this Facebook page: facebook.com/wocmural.ks, opens a new window.

 The African-American Quilt Museum, founded by Marla Jackson, is a historically connected, educational art resource.
 Marla is a quilt artist, historian, educator and the museum's owner; the museum is tucked inside the Independence Inc. building at 2001 Haskell Avenue.
 Find out more at this link, opens a new window.

 Among my favorite Lawrence artists is Library Board Member Ursula Barnes Minor.
 Ursula makes colorful three-dimensional mixed media assemblages with beads, jewelry and other small objects.
 Many of her creations have human shapes with a foam head or torso as the base.
 Her life-long community involvement in Lawrence goes beyond art; in addition to being Vice Chair for the Lawrence Public Library Board of Trustees, she is President of the NAACP Lawrence Branch and a member of the Lawrence Memorial Hospital Diversity and Inclusion Council.
 Ursula noted a recent book of essays she loved was: Well-Read Black Girl: Finding Our Stories, Discovering Ourselves: An Anthology, opens a new window, edited by Glory Edim, a NAACP Image Award Nominee book.
 And sharing her art is also rewarding.
 She won a blue ribbon for 1st place in 3D art at the May 2019 Lenexa Art Fair and as a featured artist in Lawrence Magazine she made a custom design for the spring 2014 cover.
 She helped shape and support the Wak’ó Mujeres Phụ nữ Womxn Mural and an apropos image of Ursula is part of the mural.
 She’ll be showing work at Bizarre Bazaar November 29 & 30th.
 A few of Ursula's creations are included below.
-Click this link to view more examples of her vivid artworks, opens a new window.
+View more examples of Ursula's vivid artworks her Instagram page: [https://www.instagram.com/ursaminorart/?hl=en, opens a new window].

 If I were to attempt making art I would probably create assemblages; I don’t know that I could work patiently with the small beads that Ursula Minor uses, but something about the combination or juxtaposition of different materials she puts together, side-by-side is aesthetically interesting!